tcbrindle/cpp17_headers/README.md

 writing), each header `N.hpp` will first look for the standard library header `<N>`; if this is found, the names will be made available in the configured namespace via `using` declarations.
-If `<N>` cannot be found, it will look for `<experimental/N>`, before finally back to the included implementation.
+If `<N>` cannot be found, it will look for `<experimental/N>`, before finally falling back to the included implementation.
 So for example, GCC 6.1 includes an implementation of `std::experimental::any`;
 therefore